Valentyn1402/Robotics-Computational_Intelligence/README.md

 # Installing Ubuntu for Windows OS
 1. Download a virtual machine such as VirtualBox or VMware
-2. Download ubuntu which is compatible with ROS noetic https://ubuntu.com/download/desktop
+2. Download ubuntu 20.04 (Focal Fossa): https://releases.ubuntu.com/focal/
 3. Install ubuntu in the virtual machine

 # Setting up Git/GitHub